533k3r5y7yf/Probable-Wordlists/README.md

 ### Rev 1.1 Task List
 * [x] Explain methodology
-* [ ] Make Quick-fix for duplicates caused by newline and blankspace characters (not a full fix - Rev 1.2 will be fixed from source)
+* [ ] Make Quick-fix for duplicates caused by newline and blankspace characters (not a full fix, more of a temporary patch)
 * [x] Super-Zip the Dictionary-Style files (in Prelim Branch Only)
 * [ ] Make torrents for the big files

-### Rev 1.2 Task List
-* [ ] Re-compile Wordlists from start without newline and blankspace duplicates

 ### Rev 2 List
 * More sources